 Everyone loves a brownie, so make these rich, fudgy and chocolatey ones to take with you, as they will keep for up to three days in an airtight container.
 Caramel sauce from a can or jar is mixed with peanut butter, the brownie batter and plenty of chocolate chips.
 The caramel sets as the brownies cool.
 Cut into squares, then pack between sheets of baking parchment.

-Get the recipe for peanut butter caramel brownies here
+Get the recipe for banana bread here

 In its most basic form, chilaquiles is a Mexican dish of fried tortilla chips simmered in a salsa-based sauce.
 And it's just delightful for breakfast.
 This shortcut version makes clever use of shop-bought salsa and the tortilla chips are simply stirred and warmed through the spicy sauce, rather than fried first.
 Add eggs and whatever other toppings you like – avocado, feta and red onion are all good ideas – to start your day right.